Have You Reviewed Your Blackout Preps Lately?

 Water is one of the most fundamental needs.
 In a long term power outage, unless you are completely supplied by a secure gravity fed water source, tap water will become a thing of the past.

-If you are on a well, it is an excellent idea to have a backup hand pump as a blackout prep.
+If you are on a well, it is an excellent idea to have a backup hand pump as an aid to blackout preparedness.
 Hand pumps are available even for deep wells, and models are available which can be easily installed when the need arises.

 If you are able to spend a bit (quite a bit!) more, a 12 volt pump with a solar panel coupled with a large storage tank is an excellent idea (on my wish/to do lists).
 With the large tank you eliminate the need for batteries and charge controllers by doing all your pumping during the day.